Categories of modules, comodules and contramodules over representations: Introduction

 The work of \cite{EV} is our starting point.
 For a small category $\mathscr X$, we consider either a representation $\mathcal C:\mathscr X\longrightarrow Coalg$ taking values in coalgebras or a representation $\mathcal A:\mathscr X\longrightarrow Alg$ taking values in algebras.
 In place of modules, we consider three different ``module like'' categories; those of modules, comodules and contramodules as well as incorporate all the adjoint functors between them into our theory.
 In doing so, we have two objectives.
 First of all, in each of these contexts, we also work with cartesian objects, which play a role similar to quasi-coherent sheaves over a scheme.
 By a classical result of Gabriel \cite{Gab} (see also Rosenberg \cite{Rose-1}, \cite{Rose}, \cite{Rose1}) we know that under certain conditions, a scheme can be reconstructed from its category of quasi-coherent sheaves.
 As such, the categories of cartesian comodules or cartesian contramodules may be viewed as a step towards constructing a scheme like object related to comodules or contramodules over coalgebras.
 Our focus is on Grothendieck categories appearing in these contexts and more generally on generators of these categories.
 This is because Grothendieck categories may be treated as a replacement for noncommutative spaces as noted in \cite{LGS}.
 The latter is motivated by the work of \cite{Z1}, \cite{Z2}, \cite{Z3} as well as the observation in \cite{Low} that the Gabriel-Popescu theorem for Grothendieck categories may be viewed as an additive version of Giraud's theorem.
+We also note that module valued representations of a small category have been studied by a number of authors (see, for instance, \cite{Oda}, \cite{EEES}, \cite{EEGR}).

 Secondly, our methods enable us to explore the richness of the theory of comodules and coalgebras with the flavor of algebraic geometry.
 In this framework, it becomes natural to include the theory of contramodules, which have been somewhat neglected in the literature.
 Formally, the notion of a contramodule is also dual to that of a module, if we write the structure map of a module $P$ over an algebra $A$ as a morphism $P\longrightarrow Hom(A,P)$ instead of the usual $P\otimes A\longrightarrow P$.
 Accordingly, a contramodule $M$ over a coalgebra $C$ consists of a space $M$ as well as a morphism $Hom(C,M)\longrightarrow M$ satisfying certain coassociativity and counit conditions (see Section 5).
 While contramodules were introduced much earlier by Eilenberg and Moore \cite[$\S$ IV.5]{EM}, the subject has seen a lot of interest in recent years (see, for instance, \cite{BPS}, \cite{Pst2}, \cite{BBW}, \cite{semicontra}, \cite{Pmem}, \cite{P2}, \cite{Pst1}, \cite{P}, \cite{co-contra}, \cite{P1}, \cite{Sha}, \cite{Wis}).